skylight-hq/skylight.digital/pages/brand/identity/logos.md

     </figure>
   </div>
   <div class="grid__content" markdown="1">
-This version of the logo is for instances in which only one color is allowed.
-This will most likely be for printing swag/merchandise — processes like etching need a silhouette version of a logo.
+Use this version of the logo when only one color is allowed.
+This could  be for printing swag or merchandise — processes like etching may need a silhouette version of a logo.

 {% include download_link.html
   text="one color"